COUNT Function

 Description

-The COUNT function is used to return the number of rows in a set of data.
-It can count the total number of rows, the number of non-NULL values in a specified column, or the number of distinct values in a specified column.
+The COUNT function returns the number of rows in a set of data.
+It can count the total number of all rows, the number of non-NULL values in specified columns, or the number of distinct values in specified columns.

 Syntax